+NEW SECTION.
 Section 4.
 Term of office -- vacancies.
 (1) Appointments to the committee are for 2 years.
 A member of the committee serves until the member's term of office as a legislator ends or the member's successor is appointed, whichever occurs first.

 (2) A vacancy on the committee must be filled in the same manner as the original appointment.